virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-preparation.md

 Many Machine Learning and Data Analysis methods cannot handle continuous data, and dealing with them can be computationally prohibitive.
 [Here](https://www.youtube.com/watch?v=TF3_6lwITQg) you find a good video explaining why and how you need to discretize data.

 _Best practices and exercises:_ [1](https://www.researchgate.net/post/What_are_the_best_methods_for_discretization_of_continuous_features), [2](https://towardsdatascience.com/discretisation-using-decision-trees-21910483fa4b), [3](https://docs.microsoft.com/en-us/sql/analysis-services/data-mining/discretization-methods-data-mining)

-### Feature Scaling
-Feature scaling is a method used to standardize the range of independent variables or features of data.
-In data processing, it is also known as data normalization and is generally performed during the data preprocessing step.
-[Here](Feature scaling is a method used to standardize the range of independent variables or features of data.
-In data processing, it is also known as data normalization and is generally performed during the data preprocessing step.) you find a serious tutorial about this fundamental step.

-_Best practices and exercises:_ [1](https://www.kaggle.com/jfeng1023/data-cleaning-challenge-scale-and-normalize-data), [2](https://www.quora.com/When-should-you-perform-feature-scaling-and-mean-normalization-on-the-given-data-What-are-the-advantages-of-these-techniques), [3](https://www.quora.com/When-do-I-have-to-do-feature-scaling-in-machine-learning)

 ### Data Cleaning Tools
 You're not going to hunt tigers without a rifle!
 You have a ton of tools out there that will help you during the data cleaning process, the one I want to suggest you is [this](https://www.analyticsindiamag.com/10-best-data-cleaning-tools-get-data/) open source tool from Google.
 Check [here](https://www.quora.com/What-are-the-best-open-source-data-cleansing-tools-software-available) for more.